blastpad/BlastPad/contributing.md

 	All names and table names are in the singular form instead of the plural.

  - Since this is a CMS / framework, I want to use as few external libraries as possible to keep the code lightweight.
-That includes JavaScript libraries such as jQuery.
+That includes not using JavaScript libraries such as jQuery.
 So, instead of using jQuery, use just plain old JavaScript as much as possible.